The Gospel School for Deaf (GSD)

 In Year 8 students concentrate on preparation for high school.
 Those who attain the standard move next door, to the Gospel High School.
 This hearing school welcomes Deaf students and the Fiji government provides sign-interpreters.

 The training of suitably skilled interpreters and the extension of Fiji Sign Language to meet the demands of higher level learning has been progressing, and Deaf students are now reaching Form 6 and 7.
-A growing number are attempting the Fiji School Leaving Certificate (FSLC), and as of the beginning of 2016 one of our students is attending university; this is a very challenging and exciting development for him, and for the Ministry.
+A growing number are attempting the Fiji School Leaving Certificate (FSLC), and a few have taken university courses.